scipy/scipy/docs/tutorial.rst

 ND Scattered Interpolation
 ================================================

- Still in development.

- Ideally the range of interpolation would be the convex hull of the known data points, and a Delaunay tesselation would be determined and stored at instantiation.
-Then again, that would be very expensive.
+ InterpolateND has the significant disadvantage of requiring uniformly spaced data, which is often not available in applications.
+To remedy this problem, there is a callable class in development that does linear interpolation over the convex hull of the known data points.

+ The class is InterpolateSNd, for "scattered n-dimensional" data.
+However, the code is still extremely slow, and more importantly there are significant bugs remaining.
+ Depending on chance (the algorithm uses randomness) and the data used, the convex hull can be improperly calculated, and there is even the possibility of infinite recursion.
+ That said, the algorithm works in other cases, and is expected to improve greatly in the future.